 Tues., Apr.
 8 Arrivals

 Welcome to Croatia!
 We encourage you to come in a bit early to rest up from your travels and enjoy a casual dinner or drink with your guide and fellow travellers.
+Please plan on taking a taxi to the Hotel AS.

-Accommodations in Zagreb
+Accommodations at Hotel AS, Zagreb

 Wed., Apr.
 9 Local Birding in the River Kupa Basin